openjusticeok/spi-2023/README.md

 ![image](https://github.com/openjusticeok/spi-2023/assets/56839927/4655efc8-efd3-49b6-aadc-0f8abaad49a6)

-## Data Analysis in RStudio -- exploring and cleaning up your data
+## Data Analysis in RStudio -- exploring your data

 To start digging into this dataset, let's try to answer the following questions: